Find Affordable College Courses

 Livonia, MI

-Madonna University did quite well in this year’s ranking of the most popular places for teaching English or French students to get a master’s degree.
-It came in at #7 on the list.
-Located in the small city of Livonia, Madonna is a private not-for-profit college with a small student population.
+Madonna University came in at #7 in this year’s edition of the Most Popular Teaching English or French Master’s Degree Schools in Michigan ranking.
+Located in the city of Livonia, Madonna is a private not-for-profit school with a small student population.

 #8